CROW CANYON HISTORY

 Crow Canyon was founded on the idea that members of the public could play an important role in archaeological research.
 Each year, we welcome people of all ages to our campus near Mesa Verde in southwestern Colorado.
 Crow Canyon is a 501(c)(3) not-for-profit organization.

-The campus was located in the heart of the Mesa Verde region where Ancestral Pueblo people lived for thousands of years before migrating from the area in the 1200s.
+The campus is located in the heart of the Mesa Verde region where Ancestral Pueblo people lived for thousands of years before migrating from the area in the 1200s.
+There are also significant ancestral connections for the Ute, Paiute, Diné, and Jicarilla Apache nations.
 The area has a density of more than 100 sites per square mile in some places—one of the highest in the United States.

 The Crow Canyon Archaeological Center emerged as an independent not-for-profit organization in 1985.
 Today, the Center is widely known as a leader in archaeological research and education, and is recognized as an innovator for its involvement with American Indians in its research and education program development and delivery, and for its partnerships with American Indian communities on mutually beneficial projects.
 The Center’s 170-acre campus now consists of a lodge, a research lab/office building, hogan-inspired cabins, and student cabins.

 Our visual timeline takes you through the history and milestones of Crow Canyon.